There are a lot of surfaces that one can use as a canvas for their acrylic paint masterpieces.

 In fact, body painting is the root of other forms of body modification, like tattoos and piercings.

 Today, there are different reasons for us to use our bodies as a canvas, but the most common reason is to express ourselves.

 You can always get a tattoo in order to do that, but if you want something less permanent, then that’s where body painting comes into play.

 You have two choices.
 You can start by wearing makeup for your face, or you can go all the way and paint your own or somebody else’s body in full.

 This leads us to the original question: can you use acrylic paint on skin?

 There are different reasons why artists think that acrylic paint is the best medium to use.

-First of all, it’s non-toxic by nature, and second, it’s water-based, so there’s a common misconception that you can easily wash it off.
+First of all, it’s non-toxic by nature, and second, it’s water-based, so there’s a common misconception that it is very easy to remove acrylic paint.